 Education: Cornell University, B.A., 1969; Yale Law School, J.D., 1972

-Has served on many corporate and advisory boards, including Raytheon, the Bessemer Group, RAND's Center for Middle East Public Policy (as chair) and the State Department's Foreign Affairs Policy Board and the Council of Foreign Relations.
+Has served on several corporate and advisory boards, including Raytheon, the Bessemer Group, RAND’s Center for Middle East Public Policy and the State Department’s Foreign Affairs Policy Board and the Council of Foreign Relations.

 1972-1974 - Analyst for the comptroller of the Department of Defense.

 1974-1977 - Member of the National Security Council under President Gerald Ford.

-Works as counsel to the Tower Commission, which investigates US arms sales to Iran.
+1986-1987 - Works as counsel to the Tower Commission, which investigated US arms sales to Iran.

 1989-1993 - Serves as the assistant secretary of defense for international security policy.